Olearia solandri

-Olearia solandri, commonly known as coastal daisy-bush or coastal tree daisy, is a coastal shrub of New Zealand.
+Olearia solandri, commonly known as coastal daisy-bush or coastal tree daisy, is a coastal shrub of New Zealand in the Asteraceae family.

 The plant has an upright, bushy stature, with leaves 5–8 mm long.
 O. solandri can grow into a small tree about four metres high.

+O. solandri was one of the first 350~ species collected by Joseph Banks and Daniel Solander during the First voyage of James Cook.
+The species was named after Daniel Solander.

+Distribution

+Endemic to the North Island and the northern parts of the South Island of New Zealand.